 Sometimes the smallest details make the biggest difference.
-They're what make this landing page awesome, for example.
+They're what make Velaro Live Chat's landing page awesome, for example.

 That small PDF symbol over the feature image helps set expectations for what format the download will be in.
-The arrow in the hero image's sign helps further direct your attention to the form (so you, you know, fill it out).
-And the orange background on the form's headers helps further direct your attention there.
+The arrow in front of the subheadline helps further direct your attention to important copy they want visitors to read.
+Like IMPACT, they also have an auto-checked box to subscribe to their newsletter on their form -- which, if turned into an opt-in check box, is a great way to increase subscribers.
 All of these small, seemingly insignificant details help bring together a solid, admirable landing page design.

 But that's not the only thing keeping me interested in this landing page.
 Notice how the color red is strategically placed: It's right at the top and bottom of the form, drawing you even closer to the conversion event.

 Like many of the other landing pages in this post, Shopify's trial landing page keeps it simple.
-The user-oriented headline is just a few words.
-The page relies on bullets, not paragraphs, to communicate the trial's details and benefits.
+The user-oriented headline is just a few words, for example, and the page relies on simple bullets, not paragraphs, to communicate the trial's details and benefits.
 There are only a few fields you need to fill out before you get started.
-All of this makes it easier for you to get to the point: creating your store.
+All of this makes it easier for you to get to the point: selling online with their tool.